DHTMLX/docs-suite/docs/grid/api/rangeselection/getrangedcells_method.md

 ---
 sidebar_label: getRangedCells()
 title: JavaScript Grid - getRangedCells Method
-description: You can explore the getRangedCells method of Grid in the documentation of the DHTMLX JavaScript UI library.
+description: You can explore the getRangedCells method of Grid range selection in the documentation of the DHTMLX JavaScript UI library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite.
 ---

 # getRangedCells()